mzazon/awesome-cloud-projects/aws/extracting-insights-from-text/extracting-insights-from-text.md

    echo "✅ Started batch entity detection job"
    ```

    The batch entity detection job is now processing all documents in your S3 bucket.
-Results will include detected entities with confidence scores and location information, enabling automated data extraction and structured analysis of your document collection.
+Results will include detected entities with confidence scores and location information, enabling automated data extraction and structured analysis of your document collection for business intelligence and compliance applications.

 7. **Create Custom Entity Recognition Model**:

    Custom entity recognition enables you to train models that detect domain-specific entities like product names, internal codes, or specialized terminology.
 This powerful capability extends Comprehend's pre-trained models to recognize business-specific information, enabling automated data extraction from industry-specific documents.
-Training requires well-formatted data but provides highly accurate results for your unique use cases.
+Training requires well-formatted data but provides highly accurate results for your unique use cases and business requirements.

    > **Note**: Custom entity recognizer training typically takes 30-60 minutes and requires a minimum of 250 annotations per entity type.
-See the [Amazon Comprehend Developer Guide](https://docs.aws.amazon.com/comprehend/latest/dg/custom-entity-recognition.html) for detailed training requirements.
+Training costs are separate from inference costs.
+See the [Amazon Comprehend Developer Guide](https://docs.aws.amazon.com/comprehend/latest/dg/custom-entity-recognition.html) for detailed training requirements and best practices.

    ```bash
    # Create training data for custom entity recognition